fbpx

 • Examples of activities may include workshops, discussions, seminars, and residencies.

-• Activities may be in-person, socially distanced, or virtual.
+• Activities may be in-person or virtual.

 2. Partner with at least one facility to reach youth in the juvenile justice system.

-• Examples of eligible facilities include detention centers, correctional facilities, court-appointed programs, treatment centers, transition centers, group homes, or educational schools/programs specifically for juvenile offenders or incarcerated youth.
+• Examples of facilities include detention centers, correctional facilities, court-appointed programs, treatment centers, transition centers, group homes, or educational schools/programs specifically for juvenile offenders or incarcerated youth.

 3. Engage a minimum of two teaching artists, staff, or personnel in theater education programming.

-• Activities must be be led by experienced teaching artists, staff, or personnel with strong credentials and experience working within the justice system.
+• Activities must be led by experienced teaching artists, staff, or personnel with strong credentials and experience working within the justice system.

 • Production costs of props, costumes, set, etc.

-• A prorated portion of staff salaries.
+• A prorated portion of staff salaries

-• Other direct costs associated with the production and educational programming.
+• Other direct costs associated with the production and educational programming

 • Overlapping project costs between federal awards, whether received directly from a federal agency or indirectly, such as through a state agency or other entity.